alexzedim/cmnw-oraculum/apps/rainy/README.md

 # Rainy

 Rainy was born as a small discord bot, that handles only one problem, checking and renaming every user on join.
 But as for now, it's an exclusive administrative bot for Warcraft-related discord communities.
+It's main purpose is to sync moderation actions in-between discord communities.
 Bot is named after `Rainon` ❤️ `Janisse`.
 She was co-manager of [**Monk's Temple of Five Dawns**,](https://discord.com/invite/fYSNb5U) and he is founder of [**Sanctum of Light**](https://discord.com/invite/sanctumoflight) discord community for paladin players in World of Warcraft.

 ## Permissions Policy